 First, start with your focal point.
 I prefer to choose one larger focal point to center on my fireplace due to the height of our ceilings and the fact that we have a double sided fireplace.
 This causes the fireplace to feel like it floats in the room.
 Additionally, a larger focal point helps to ground the space and give it definition.

 This spring, I chose this beautiful abstract piece from Joyfully Said.
 I’ve partnered with Joyfully Said for years and love their beautiful signs.
-You can find this serene landscape here and make sure to use code GRACEINMYSPACE20 for 20% off.
+You can find this serene landscape here and make sure to use code GRACEINMYSPACE for 15% off.
 (Applies to their wood signs, wooden words, metal rounds, and graphic tees.)

 Some other beautiful focal point options are mirrors, architectural salvage, or artwork.
 You can see some other examples of how I’ve used larger focal points for other seasonal mantel decor below.